Garden roses: Pests and diseases

 Roses are subject to several diseases.
-The main fungal diseases affecting the leaves are rose black spot (Diplocarpon rosae), rose rust (Phragmidium mucronatum), rose powdery mildew (Sphaerotheca pannosa) and rose downy mildew (Peronospora sparsa).
+The main fungal diseases affecting the leaves are rose black spot (Diplocarpon rosae), rose rust (Phragmidium mucronatum), rose powdery mildew (Podosphaera pannosa) and rose downy mildew (Peronospora sparsa).
 Stems can be affected by several canker diseases, the most commonly seen of which is stem canker (Leptosphaeria coniothyrium).
 Diseases of the root zone include honey fungus (Armillaria spp.), verticillium wilt, and various species of phytophthora.

 Fungal leaf diseases affect some cultivars and species more than others.
 On susceptible plants fungicidal sprays may be necessary to prevent infection or reduce severity of attacks.
 Cultivation techniques may also be used, such as ensuring good air circulation around a plant.
 Stem cankers are best treated by pruning out infection as soon as it is noticed.
 Root diseases are not usually possible to treat once infection has occurred; the most practical line of defence is to ensure that growing conditions maximise plant health and thereby prevent infection.
 Phytophthora species are waterborne and therefore improving drainage and reducing waterlogging can help reduce infection.

 The main pest affecting roses is the aphid (greenfly), which sucks the sap and weakens the plant.
 In areas where they are endemic Japanese beetles (Popillia japonica) take a heavy toll on rose flowers and foliage; rose blooms can also be destroyed by infestations of thrips (Thysanoptera spp).
 Roses are also used as food plants by the larvae of some Lepidoptera (butterfly and moth) species; see list of Lepidoptera that feed on roses.
 Spraying with insecticide of roses is often recommended but if this is done care is needed to minimize the loss of beneficial insects; systemic insecticides have the advantage of only affecting insects which feed on the plants.